Writing for business

 Our writing takes many forms, ranging from brand articulation and corporate message development to specific outputs produced on demand, including case studies, by-line articles and thought leadership, bids and proposals, news releases, interview preparation, service propositions, conference and speaking materials, website content, and trade advertising.

-Vernacular has completed writing and consulting projects for companies listed below.
+Vernacular has completed writing and consulting projects for the companies listed below.

 Air New Zealand: Passenger & cargo carrier